Nicole Schnyder-Benoit

-Nicole Schnyder-Benoit (born March 13, 1973 in Magglingen) is a retired professional beach volleyball player from Switzerland, who represented her native country at the 2004 Summer Olympics in Athens, Greece.
+Nicole Schnyder-Benoit (born March 13, 1973) is a retired professional beach volleyball player from Switzerland, who represented her native country at the 2004 Summer Olympics in Athens, Greece.
 Partnering Simone Kuhn she claimed the gold medal at the 2004 European Championships in Timmendorfer Strand, Germany.
+She has been Swiss beach volleyball champion seven times.

+In 1992, she became third in Swiss championship in high jump.

 Schnyder-Benoit is married and mother of 2 boys.